ChadBowman/mercari-scanner/README.md

                         Amount in dollars to filter out items less than min-price --max-price MAX_PRICE
-                        Amount in dollars to filter out items more than max-price --delay DELAY         Time in seconds to wait before the next scan.
-Default: 60s
+                        Amount in dollars to filter out items more than max-price --delay DELAY         Time in seconds to wait before the next scan (default: 60) --slack-token SLACK_TOKEN
+                        Slack API token
+  --slack-channel SLACK_CHANNEL
+                        Slack channel to publish alerts to --tiers TIERS         Semi-colon-separated key-value pairs that define tier message templates.
+A template will be used if an item is less than or equal to the amount.Example: "420=Wow! {name} is an amazing deal!
+Only ${price};
+                        1000=Hey check out this less cool deal{newline}{url}".
+Available variables: price, name, url, newline --start-stop-alert, --no-start-stop-alert
+                        Alert when scanner starts and stops (default: True)
 ```

 ## Examples